the-red-feather/thesis/P5/new-intro-notes.md

 NOTES:

+another word for the same thing: operationalizing
+- the last mile problem
+- putting research in the hands of end-users

 Geofront: purpose: directly use libraries in an application, and subject them to a custom UI.
 - focus on direct library utilization
   - library + application becomes the central theme